borisdev/cpal-llm-chain-demo/README.md

-# LLM CPAL chain to define a work-breakdown-structure
+# LLM CPAL chain & Project Planning as Code Demo App

 The CPAL chain is my code contribution to Langchain.